 No commitment to payments is made beyond a 12-month period and other than the grant, support and governance costs stated above the Fund has no overheads or financial commitments.
-However, the Trustee-Directors recognise that there is likely to be an increase in applications to the Fund though the remainder of 2020 and into 2021 and have reforecast expenditure for 2020 to be $\mathfrak{L}250,000$ an increase of 74% over 2019 levels.
+However, the Trustee-Directors have assumed that applications to the Fund will remain unchanged through the remainder of 2021 and into 2022 and have reforecast expenditure to be £168,000.